-and was sitting on the grassy knoll outside near the west entrance of the school.
-They had taken to eating lunch together recently and were doing just that when the shooters first opened fire.
+.
+They were seated on the grassy knoll outside the west entrance of the school when the shooting began.
+He and Rachel had recently started eating lunch together every other day.
+They were doing just that when the shooters opened fire on them.
 Richard had barely noticed the two shooters when the bullets hit him

 .
-He fell over, critically injured.
+He dropped, critically injured.
 He could hear Rachel crying and was sure she had been shot too.
-Though he had seen Eric Harris and Dylan Klebold around campus before, Richard did not know them and hadn't recognized them when they opened fire.
-Richard and Rachel were the first of what would be several victims.
+Though he had seen Eric Harris and Dylan Klebold around campus before, Richard did not know them.
+Richard and Rachel were the first of several victims.

-Badly injured, Richard played dead till law enforcement came to pull him off the grass about 20 minutes after the shooting began.
-He suffered five gunshot wounds to his left arm, chest, back and abdomen.
+Richard played dead until law enforcement came to pull him off the grass.
+He was hit eight times in his left arm, right arm, chest, back, and abdomen.
 His lungs, kidney, and spleen were damaged and one of his vertebrae was fractured between the shoulders, leaving him

 paralyzed from the chest down.
 He was moved from the Swedish Medical Center June 1, 1999 to Craig Hospital